UniversalDependencies/UD_Egyptian-UJaen/README.md

 - Díaz Hernández, Roberto Antonio.
 2024.
 "Identification and Annotation of Body Part Multiword Expressions in Old Egyptian", Proceedings of the Joint Workshop on Multiword Expressions and Universal Dependencies (MWE-UD) @ LREC-COLING, 24-32.
 - Díaz Hernández, Roberto Antonio.
 2024.
 "Old Egyptian Multiword Expressions Consisting of a Head Word and ib 'Heart'", Lingua Aegyptia 32.
-- Díaz Hernández, Roberto Antonio and Passarotti, Marco.
+- Díaz Hernández, Roberto Antonio and Passarotti, Marco Carlo.
 In press.
 "Developing the Egyptian-UJaen Treebank".

 # Bibliography used for the Language Page